Comparisons12 min read

 Security & Compliance

-Canva is SOC 2 Type II certified, GDPR compliant, and has enterprise-grade security options.
-It's used by Fortune 500 companies, so this isn't surprising.
-Fotor is GDPR compliant but doesn't publish the same depth of security certifications — which matters if you're an agency handling client brand assets or working in a regulated industry.
+Canva is SOC 2 Type II certified, GDPR compliant, with enterprise-grade security.
+Fortune 500 companies use it.
+Fotor is GDPR compliant but doesn't publish the same level of security certifications — matters if you're an agency handling client brand assets.

 Winner: Canva for anything beyond personal use.